Overview

 A building that follows children from nursery to secondary school

-Nuuk School on the Plain will be a large school and day care centre, but is broken up into individual buildings that provide a safe environment for children of each age.
-The child grows from the sheltered little world of the day care centre to greater freedom, responsibility and outlook, until eventually they end up at the top of the school overlooking the city - ready to take on the world.
+Aturafik Inussuk becomes a large school and daycare centre, but is broken up into individual buildings that provide a safe environment for the child at each age level.
+The child grows from the protected little world of the daycare centre to greater freedom, responsibility and vision, eventually ending up on top of the school overlooking the city - ready to take on the world.

 The school has room for 1200 students in 5 tracks and up to 26 students per class.
 A day-care centre for 120 kindergarten and nursery children is located in the overall building, but as a separate unit.